Piyushjar/project-admin-repository/CSS-flexbox-basics.md

 image (1)

 Flex Grow In this property, we can grow our flex boxes in a row to fill up the row completely if necessary.
 In other words, it defines how much space each flexbox should take up.
 For example, we can make one out of 3 flex-boxes to grow even more longer.
-A perfect example would be the image below.
-For reading full article visit our website!
-Thank you 🙏💕[code](https://www.codewithrandom.com/2021/08/learn-css-flexbox-in-5-minutes-what-is.html)